Worldwide Guide to Women in Leadership

 2010-11 New Zealand High Commissioner Linda Te Puni

 A career diplomat she was acting representative from March until her permanent appointment in June.
-Consulate-General to New Caledonia from 2011.
+Consulate-General to New Caledonia from 2011 and High Commissioner of Tuvalu from 2015.

 2010 Minister for Culture and the Environment Cassey Eggelton, Tara'are Mataiapo